A Combinatorial Approach to Positional Number Systems

-\begin{example} This is a continuation of Example~\ref{ex:3} in which three distinct $(\alpha,\beta)$-radix systems have the same base $B$.
-The three associated self-replicating tilings are also distinct.
-From the self-replicating property, it is routine to find, in each of the three cases, substitution rules for the tiling.
+\begin{example} This is a continuation of Example~\ref{ex:3} in which three distinct $(\alpha,\beta)$-radix systems have the same base $B$ such that $B^3-B-1 = 0$.
+The three associated self-replicating tilings, however, are distinct.
+From the self-replicating property, in a similar way as was as was done in Example~\ref{ex:golden}, substitution rules for the three tilings can be determined.